 • There are no geographical or time of use restrictions.

 • Pictures can be used for products intended for resale within specified publication/distribution size limitations - for example up to a maximum of 50,000 copies.
 With some microstock agencies, you can extend a licence for an additional fee.

 • You've millions of images to choose from.
-Leading library, Alamy, has 185 million pictures on file.
+Leading library, Alamy, has over 200 million pictures on file.
 Most of them Rights Managed.

 • And as photographers invariably only make their best images available for Rights Managed use, the choice of quality images is far greater than it is for 'Free' or Royalty-Free pictures.